 Chemical Biology Departmental Collaborations:

 Chembio Supergroup — This cross-disciplinary chemical biology supergroup meets once a month during the academic school year, usually on the 1st or 2nd Friday at noon.
-Students from the Muir, Fiedler, Rabinowitz, Seyedsayamdost, Hecht, Yang and Link labs rotate to give chalk talks of their research.
+Students from the Muir, Kleiner, Rabinowitz, Seyedsayamdost, Hecht, Ando and Link labs rotate to give chalk talks of their research.
 Two students or post-doctoral researchers present per meeting and lunch is provided.
 The meeting gives group members the opportunity to learn about research outside of their group and encourages discussion between labs.
-To join the group's list serve, please contact Sarah Porter, faculty assistant to Tom Muir.
+To join the group's list serve, please contact Maura Matvey, faculty assistant to Ralph Kleiner.